201B153/2FA-Using-2Factor/backend/README.md

-npm install in backend before running frontend and then npm run start
+#npm install here and then run npm start